 According to the Centers for Disease Control (CDC), more than 100 million adults living in the United States live with diabetes or pre-diabetes.
-The CDC released a report indicating 30.3 million Americans, nearly 10%, have diabetes.
-The report also indicated 84.1 million have prediabetes and non-treatment of prediabetes often leads to type 2 diabetes within five years.
+The CDC released a report indicating 30.3 million Americans, or nearly 10%, have diabetes.
+The report also indicated 84.1 million have prediabetes, and non-treatment of prediabetes often leads to type 2 diabetes within 5 years.

 The key to prevention of permanent vision loss is early detection.
 Annual eye exams are absolutely critical to catching eye disease related to diabetes.
 Comprehensive eye exams need to occur prior to the onset of vision loss.
-Studies have show up to 60% of diabetes patients are not getting eye exams at the frequency recommended by the medical community, placing themselves at a much higher risk of permanent, partial or full vision loss.
+Studies have shown that up to 60% of diabetes patients are not getting eye exams at the frequency recommended by the medical community, placing themselves at a much higher risk of permanent, partial, or full vision loss.

-Diabetic eye disease is a blanket term for specific diseases or problems arising from diabetes, both type 1 and type 2 diabetes.
-Diabetes increases the risk of many conditions including four common eye diseases: diabetic retinopathy, diabetic macular edema, cataract, and glaucoma.
+Diabetic eye disease is a blanket term for specific diseases or problems arising from diabetes, both type 1 and type 2.
+Diabetes increases the risk of many conditions, including four common eye diseases: diabetic retinopathy, diabetic macular edema, cataract, and glaucoma.
 Diabetic retinopathy occurs when blood vessels in the retina swell, leak, or completely close.
 Additionally, new blood vessels might grow on the surface of the retina.
 Risk of diabetic retinopathy increases the longer a person lives with diabetes.
-Diabetic macular edema occurs when fluid builds up on the retina which causes swelling and blurry vision.
+Diabetic macular edema occurs when fluid builds up on the retina, which causes swelling and blurry vision.
 This condition can lead to permanent vision loss.
-Cataract is a clouding of the natural lens in your eye which causes many types of vision disturbance including cloudiness, double vision, and poor night vision.
+Cataract is a clouding of the natural lens in your eye that causes many types of vision disturbance including double vision and poor night vision.
 The excess blood sugar from diabetes causes cataracts to form.
-Glaucoma is a group of diseases which cause damage to the optic nerve bringing signals from the eye to the brain.
-The damage caused by these diseases leads to irreversible loss of vision and the risk of developing glaucoma doubles with diabetes.
+Glaucoma is a group of diseases which causes damage to the optic nerve bringing signals from the eye to the brain.
+The damage caused by these diseases leads to irreversible loss of vision, and the risk of developing glaucoma doubles with diabetes.

 People living with diabetes should strictly follow the instructions of their eye care provider to effectively combat permanent vision loss.
 Here are some key guidelines to follow: